merchantprotocol/documentation/docs/05_Magento_v1/02_Multiple_Warehouse/08_Warehousees.md

 #### Areas

 This tab appears when you set the following configuration options: Admin panel: System -> Configuration -> Catalog -> Warehouses -> Mode -> Single -> Delivery Method -> Assigned Areas -> Save Config.
 Some of the information in this table is similar to that contained in the Origin table.
-The difference is that the system uses these data (Areas table data ) to assign a customer to the warehouse.
+The difference is that the system uses this data (Areas table data ) to assign a customer to the warehouse.

 #### Products

 The detailed list of the products, stocked in the specific warehouse.
-You can use this tab to edit the products details or add new products.
+You can use this tab to edit the product details or add new products.

 #### Orders